Ask Richard

 I have been fortunate to see some documents relating to the Hoyland, of Brierley dated 1925 when the family had left the area.
 This prompted me to publish this short history.

-In 1662 John Hoyland paid £5 rent to Brierley manor for a farm in the village, in 1701and 1720 a John Hoyland paid rents to the manor.
+In 1662 John Hoyland paid £5 rent to Brierley manor for Speight farm in the village, in 1701and 1720 a John Hoyland paid quite high rents of £40 to the manor.

 1806 Militia list has no Hoyland’s eligible for service recorded in Brierley

-1841 census has John Hoyland aged 45 of independent means , Mary his wife 45, John 9 at the Farm house (on church Street) later to become BrierleyHall.
+1841 census has John Hoyland aged 45 of independent means , Mary his wife 45, and his son John 9 at the mansion later to become known as BrierleyHall.
 This had been the name of Lindley house up to about 1850.

 Robert Holand aged 44 a solicitor, Elizabeth 39 his wife were at Lindley House Brierley.